-IMPORTANT: Effective January 1, 2015, all split system air conditioners and heat pumps must be installed pursuant to the regional efficiency standards issued by the Department of Energy.
+IMPORTANT: Effective January 1, 2015, all split system and packaged air conditioners must be installed pursuant to applicable regional efficiency standards issued by the Department of Energy.

 CUT HAZARD

 Failure to follow this caution may result in personal injury.

 Sheet metal parts may have sharp edges or burrs.
 Use care and wear appropriate protective clothing and gloves when handling parts.